 Juji Nakada’s ministry reaches, even now, into the 21st Century.

-Even I have a personal Juji Nakada story.
+I even have a personal story about Juji Nakada.

-It took place just a few years ago while I sat at this very computer terminal, typing away.
+It happened just a few years ago, while I sat at this very computer terminal, typing away.

 “John,” sent an email asking for information about Nakada.